Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl RB 400 and the Stihl RB 600.

 - Trigger Gun & Wand: Each of these 2 units comes with a fairly standard ergonomic trigger gun and a classic wand.

-- Nozzles: Out of the box, the RB 600 and the RB 400 both come with a 5-nozzle package.
+- Nozzles: Included in the package of both the RB 600 and the RB 400 are sets of 5 nozzles, ready for immediate use.
 The set of included nozzles is the same in either case: 0°, 15°, 25°, 40°, and a soap nozzle.

 TL;DR